Ståle

 treating a metallic implant with an aqueous solution comprising

 fluoride.
-Both these prior applications describe metallic implants
+Both these prior applications describe metallic

-having improved biocompatibility, and methods for producing such
+implants having improved biocompatibility, and methods for

-and/or fluoride on the implant surfaces.
+retaining of fluorine and/or fluoride on the implant surfaces.

 Fluorine and/or fluoride is, according to J E Ellingsen,